ndjinga/SOLVERLAB/CoreFlows/gui/doc/svlinstallation.rst

 You also need a copy of the PACKAGESPY python library in a folder that we will call PACKAGESPY_ROOT_DIR.

-Now you can use an advance cmake configuration
+Now you can use an advanced cmake configuration :

 .. code-block:: bash

     cmake ../SOLVERLAB-master -DCMAKE_INSTALL_PREFIX=../SOLVERLAB_install -DCMAKE_BUILD_TYPE=Release -G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.3 -DSOLVERLAB_WITH_DOCUMENTATION=ON -DPETSC_DIR=${PETSC_DIR} -DPETSC_ARCH=${PETSC_ARCH} -DMEDFILE_ROOT_DIR=${MEDFILE_ROOT_DIR} -DMEDCOUPLING_ROOT_DIR=${MEDCOUPLING_ROOT_DIR} -DSOLVERLAB_WITH_GUI=ON -DPACKAGESPY_ROOT_DIR=${PACKAGESPY_ROOT_DIR}

 The next steps of the installation are similar as those of the :ref:Simple-standalone-installation above :

 .. code-block:: bash
    make
    make docGUI
    make install

 You can now launch the GUI with

 .. code-block:: bash

    source ~/workspace/SOLVERLAB/SOLVERLAB_install/env_SOLVERLAB.sh
    python3 $SOLVERLABGUI -g